zeeshan595/tortuga-library/README.md

 # tortuga-library

 Tortuga is a open source Game Engine built in C++ 17.
 Tortuga ONLY uses vulkan for its graphics API with NO plans of using any other graphics API.
-Tortuga is built for Linux (Wayland) and currently does NOT have support for any other platforms.
-For editing the source code & building the project, a `Linux` system is recommended with a copy of `vs code` or `gnome-builder`.
+Tortuga is built for linux but should be compatible on Mac OS X and Windows.
+For editing the source code & building the project a copy of `vs code` or `gnome-builder` is recomended.

 **Key Features**